stevekarwacki/lesson-booking/README.md

 - **Lesson scheduling and management** with 30 and 60-minute durations
 - **Duration-based pricing** (60-minute lessons cost 2x the 30-minute rate)
 - **Smart rescheduling** with duration preservation and conflict detection
+- **Comprehensive refund system** with Stripe integration and credit restoration
 - Payment processing with email confirmations
 - Instructor profiles and availability
 - Student booking management